 Do you accept insurance?

-The only insurance I am currently accepting is Blue Cross or Anthem Blue Cross.
+The only insurances I am currently accepting are Blue Cross/Anthem Blue Cross and Beacon Health Options.

 Do you work with couples?